TarikSeyceri/Connect4.cpp/README.md

 i was a beginner so please don't judge my programming standards.

-i published it to give any sophomore programmer a dose of encouragement, self-trust & programming help to write a game.
+i published it to give any freshman programmer a dose of encouragement, self-trust & programming help to write a game.

 i used Dev-C++ IDE for Windows